November 27, 2018

 The approach is outlined in the book A Beginner’s Guide to Mold Avoidance, written by Erik Johnson and Lisa Petrison.

-The book is the foundation for the Mold Avoiders Facebook group, which has more than 12,000 members.
+The book is the foundation for the new Mold Avoiders discussion forum as well as for the Mold Avoiders Facebook group.

 Those wanting to dig deeper may benefit from reading Erik On Avoidance, which is a dense but thought-provoking collection of writings on mold avoidance topics by Erik Johnson.

 All of these materials plus a great deal of other information on this type of mold avoidance are available for free from the Mold Avoiders website, which is a spin-off from the Paradigm Change site.

 #12.
 Explore the Living Clean In A Dirty World blog.

 This community blog project provides a highly curated selection of articles relevant to recovering from mold-related illness from many different sources.

 Tens of thousands of patients now participate in several dozen Facebook groups focusing on mold-related illness topics.

 Links to all groups currently in operation are summarized on the Paradigm Change page “Mold Illness Discussion Forums.”

 #14.
 Pick up a book.